apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 Hudi has been using Spark as its data processing engine since its birth.
 If users want to use Hudi as their data lake framework, they must introduce Spark into their platform technology stack.
 A few years ago, using Spark as a big data processing engine can be said to be very common or even natural.
 Since Spark can either perform batch processing or use micro-batch to simulate streaming, one engine solves both streaming and batch problems.
 However, in recent years, with the development of big data technology, Flink, which is also a big data processing engine, has gradually entered people's vision and has occupied a certain market in the field of computing engines.
-In the big data technology community, forums and other territories, the voice of whether Hudi supports flink has gradually appeared and has become more frequent.
-Therefore, it is a valuable thing to make hudi support the flink engine, and the first step of integrating the Flink engine is that hudi and spark are decoupled.
+In the big data technology community, forums and other territories, the voice of whether Hudi supports Flink has gradually appeared and has become more frequent.
+Therefore, it is a valuable thing to make Hudi support the Flink engine, and the first step of integrating the Flink engine is that Hudi and Spark are decoupled.

 In addition, looking at the mature, active, and viable frameworks in the big data, all frameworks are elegant in design and can be integrated with other frameworks and leverage each other's expertise.
 Therefore, decoupling Hudi from Spark and turning it into an engine-independent data lake framework will undoubtedly create more possibilities for the integration of Hudi and other components, allowing Hudi to better integrate into the big data ecosystem.